pivotal/docs-tap/install.md

 The following prerequisites are required to install Tanzu Application Platform:

-* The following Carvel tools are required to install packages using TAP repo bundle.
+* The following Carvel tools are required to install packages using the TAP repo bundle.
   For information about the Carvel tool suite, see [Carvel](https://carvel.dev/#whole-suite):
     * [kapp](https://github.com/vmware-tanzu/carvel-kapp/releases) (v0.37.0 or later)